jjSDET/test-monorepo/README.md

 # test-monorepo
-How to launch one app's or the other workflow
+How to launch one app or the other workflow